betezen/.github/profile/README.md

 ## ⚙️ How It Works
 1. CountryScore Calculation
-   Based on CPI, GDP, Stock Index, Exchange Rate — hardcoded (PoC) or via oracle.
+   Based on CPI, GDP, Stock Index, Exchange Rate via oracle.
 2. Position Contracts
    Users open long or short using openPosition(), and can set takeProfit/stopLoss.
 3. Funding Fee Model